QuirinHaberl/MemoryProject/README.md

 <br><br/>
 ### <a name="2.3Levels"> 2.3 Level Selection</a>

-Here the player can choose between three different levels with different difficulties.
+Here, the player can choose between three different levels with different difficulties.
 As described in the screenshot, the levels are:
 - Level 1 >> The player will play with a 4x4 board, e.g. 16 Cards (
   [Example](#2.4SinglePlayerLives) )